 Join online communities

 Join social media groups or online forums related to your interests.
-Although they may start off as only an online place to connect with people, these relationships can develop to be more than that.
+Although they may start as only an online place to connect with people, these relationships can develop to be more than that.
 I have a few friends that I made randomly through Facebook, who I became friends with in the real world and developed our friendships that way.
 But even if it stays online, those friendships can still be really good for us.

 Advertisements